 Investors and lenders are becoming increasingly selective with their capital allocation given the meaningful rise in interest rates and cost of capital.
 Buyers who require third-party acquisition financing face more reluctant lenders and higher borrowing costs.

-As acquirers turn more regularly to private lenders and other sources of capital (as opposed to syndicated or traditional credit lines or bank loans), they may have to shoulder increased risks or other tighter terms that de-risk the loans for the lenders.
-(See "A Playbook for Borrowers Facing Economic and Debt Market Pressures.")
+As acquirers turn more regularly to private lenders and other sources of capital - as opposed to syndicated or traditional credit lines or bank loans - they may have to shoulder increased risks or other tighter terms that de-risk the loans for the lenders.[1]

 The specter of further market pullback adds to the uncertainty about financing and could limit market engagement.